Get started with Python

 -

-Import the following packages in the header of your Python code:
+Import these packages in the header of your Python code:

 The imports depend on the Python sample you use.
 Imports displayed in the last step of the previous procedure are valid for the Add text to PDF sample.
 Every sample includes a single Python file from which you can copy the imports.
-In case you want to use another functionality, copy the correct imports into your project with the following steps:
+To use a different feature, copy the correct imports into your project:

 Initialize the Toolbox add-on